-- AMPELUS AND GAIUS, martyrs in Messina in Sicily under Diocletian circa 302.
+- AMPELUS AND GAIUS, martyrs in Messina in Sicily under Diocletian circa A.D.
+302.

-- BERNWARD (BERWARD), a late tenth century bishop of Hildesheim, who excelled as an architect, painter, sculptor, decorator and metalsmith.
-He also served as a tutor of the half-Greek Emperor Otto III, and reposed in 1022.
+- BERNWARD (BERWARD), Bishop of Hildesheim from A.D.
+993 until his repose in A.D.
+1022.
+St. Bernward was an excellent architect, painter, sculptor, decorator and metalsmith, and also served as a tutor of the half-Greek Emperor Otto III.

-- EDMUND, King of East Anglia and first patron-saint of England.
-In 869 he was taken prisoner by the heathen Danes and savagely martyred at Hoxne in Suffolk, dying with the name of Jesus on his lips.
-Bury St Edmunds was named after him.
+- EDMUND, King of East Anglia and first patron-saint of England. he was taken prisoner by the heathen Danes and savagely martyred at Hoxne in Suffolk, dying with the name of Jesus on his lips (A.D.
+869).
+Bury St. Edmunds in Suffolk was named after him.

 - EUDO (EUDON, EUDES ODO), a monk at Lérins, who founded the monastery of Corméry-en-Velay (Charmillac, later called Saint-Chaffre).
-He reposed circa 760.
+St. Eudo reposed circa A.D.
+760.

-- EVAL (UVOL, URFOL), a sixth century bishop in Cornwall.
-A village there is called after him.
+- EVAL (UVOL, URFOL), (sixth century), a bishop in Cornwall, where there is a village called after him.

-- LEO OF NONANTULA, a monk and abbot of the monastery of Nonantula near Modena who reposed in 1000.
+- LEO OF NONANTULA, an Abbot of the monastery of Nonantula near Modena in the Emilia-Romagna region of present-day Italy, who reposed in A.D.
+1000.

-- MAXENTIA, a native of Ireland who became an anchoress near Senlis in Picardie, where she was put to death at the place now called Pont-Sainte-Maxence.
+- MAXENTIA, (date unknown), an Irish woman who became an anchoress near Senlis in Picardie, where she was put to death at the place now called Pont-Sainte-Maxence.

-- OCTAVIUS, SOLUTOR AND ADVENTOR, Patron-saints of Turin, where they were martyred in 297.
+- OCTAVIUS, SOLUTOR AND ADVENTOR, Patron-saints of Turin, where they were martyred in A.D.
+297.

-- SILVESTER, bishop of Châlons-sur-Saône from circa 484 until his repose circa 525.
-He was described as 'the glory of confessors' by St. Gregory of Tours (17th November).
+- SILVESTER, bishop of Châlons-sur-Saône from circa A.D.
+484 until his repose circa A.D.
+525. He was described as 'the glory of confessors' by St. Gregory of Tours (17th November).

-- SIMPLICIUS OF VERONA, a bishop of Verona who reposed circa 535.
+- SIMPLICIUS OF VERONA, a bishop of Verona who reposed circa A.D.
+535.